PikachuPenial/Titanmod/PATCHNOTES.md

 - Heavy swings (RMB) now always do 100 damage and reach reach 1.5 meters / 78 hammer units
 - Heavy swings have double the cooldown of light swings
 - Thrown melee weapons damage is now determined by the velocity, now being able to one shot if fast enough
+- Thrown melee kills now count as a kill for your equipped melee
 - Adjusted melee animations to better account for the delay between a swings start and finish

 *MELEE PROGRESSION*